Housing Agreement 2012-13Version 1.13

 C6.
 TRASH (return to index)

 Put all trash in tightly closed plastic bags and deposit them in the dumpsters provided.
 TLH has trash rooms on each floor where you may deposit trash through chutes to the ground.
 Do not put trash between the dumpsters and the fence or leave your trash in the trash room.
 Do not put your trash in the trashcans in the common areas.
-You will receive a warning and then 24 hours later may be charged a reasonable fine if you place any trash outside your suite or apartment or anywhere else on the property (other than inside the dumpsters or deposited down the trash chute).
+You will receive a warning and then 24 hours later be charged a $30.00 fine if you place any trash outside your suite or apartment or anywhere else on the property (other than inside the dumpsters or deposited down the trash chute).

 C7.
 PETS (return to index)